 Botanical Name: Breynia nivosa

-Traditionally a tropical garden plant, Snow Bush is slowly becoming recognized as a house plant.
+Traditionally a tropical garden plant, Snow Bush is slowly becoming recognized as a house plant -- and for good reason.
+This Pacific Island native is an exquisite accent plant any brightly lit room.

 Slender branches of this tropical shrub are densely covered with rounded green leaves, spectacularly splashed with white.
 The variety 'Rosea Picta' adds pink to the white and green foliage, giving the false impression of a flowering shrub.